MITOCHONDRIAL DYSFUNCTION AND NUTRITIONAL

 á

-oxidation rate that is too fast, too slow, or in sub-oxidation (a four lows
+rate that is too fast, too slow, or in sub-oxidation (a four lows pattern on a

-This is a very critical imbalance that affects the mitochondria quite
+very critical imbalance that affects the mitochondria quite directly.

 á